Vietnam.vn - Nền tảng quảng bá Việt Nam

 Avoid bad habits for people with high blood pressure

-People with high blood pressure need to change their lifestyle to limit the effects of bad habits that cause blood pressure to increase and become difficult to control, such as smoking, drinking alcohol, and being sedentary.
+People with high blood pressure need to change their lifestyle to limit the effects of bad living habits that cause blood pressure to increase and become difficult to control, such as smoking, drinking alcohol, and being lazy.

 VietnamPlusVietnamPlus17/06/2025

-Unhealthy habits such as smoking, drinking alcohol, lack of exercise, prolonged stress, high consumption of salt, processed foods, frozen foods and stimulants can cause high blood pressure and make it difficult to control.
+Unhealthy habits such as smoking, drinking alcohol, lack of exercise, prolonged stress, high salt intake, processed foods, frozen foods, and stimulants can cause blood pressure to rise and become difficult to control.

 What is high blood pressure?

 What is hypertension?
-Hypertension is when systolic blood pressure is ≥140 mmHg and/or diastolic blood pressure is ≥90 mmHg or has been previously diagnosed and treated.
+Hypertension is when systolic blood pressure is ≥140 mmHg and/or diastolic blood pressure is ≥90 mmHg, or when it has been previously diagnosed and treated.

 Habits that affect high blood pressure